Power + Energy Associates

-Power + Energy Associates are consultants providing expert advisory, site and support services in the field of power plant and engine performance testing, performance analysis and performance improvement.
-The scope of this work includes desktop analysis, site investigation and site testing.
-Our work as independent performance engineer covers new and existing facilities.
-P+EA has an extensive experience in this area and advises on the implementation of new facilities and is involved in routine and annual performance reviews on existing plants.
-We both act as the witness to official tests and also undertake, organise, supervise and arrange tests.
+Power + Energy Associates are consultants providing expert advisory, site and support services in the field of thermal power and other energy related plant design, engine performance testing, performance analysis and performance improvement.
+Our activities include desktop analysis, site investigation and site testing.
+We are specialists in the provision of Thermodynamic Cycle studies and Thermodynamic modelling for new and existing plants.
+Our work as independent performance engineer covers new and existing facilities, P+EA has an extensive experience in this area including more than 300 performance tests.
+We provide advice on the development of new facilities as well as routine and annual performance reviews on existing plants.
+We witness official tests and also undertake, organise, supervise and arrange tests.

 The Need

 Thermal efficiency of an engine or power plant is the comparison of the energy content of the input fuel turned into electrical energy by the engine or generating station.
-With ever increasing fuel costs, efficiency and performance are clearly key drivers for the profitability of any power generating station.
-Today the drivers also include limiting emissions and improving thermal efficiency is directly linked to reduction of emissions.
+With the industry focus on spark spreads and ever increasing fuel costs; efficiency and performance are clearly key drivers for the profitability of any power generating station.
+Today the drivers also include limiting emissions and of course improving thermal efficiency is also directly linked to reduction of emissions.

-Thermal power plants, gas turbines, engines and combined cycle power generating facilities may be designed to operate in one operational mode but more likely for flexible operation under different configurations and part load conditions.
-Each operating configuration is therefore likely to present different performance issues.
+Thermal power plants, gas turbines, engines and combined cycle power generating facilities may well have been designed to operate in one operational mode but more likely too for flexible operation under different configurations and part load conditions.
+Each operating configuration is likely to present different performance issues.
+As the plant ages the load factors change and a new operational emphasis emerges.
 Each Operator is obliged to deliver efficient plant performance, seek the most efficient utilisation of fuel and utilise appropriate maintenance to achieve these targets.

 Performance Engineer Role

-Performance testing and performance monitoring are seen as essential for the achievement and maintenance of engine and power plant performance targets and improving performance.
+Performance analysis and performance monitoring are seen as essential for the achievement and maintenance of engine and power plant performance targets and improving performance.

-The independent performance engineer works alongside the project and power plant personnel to advise on how best to achieve the expected performance with optimum operating costs.
+The independent performance engineer works alongside the project and power plant personnel to provide additional expertise and advise on how best to achieve the expected performance with optimum operating costs.
 These considerations will include not only plant overall output and thermal efficiency but also component performance and emissions.
 Each plant will be fitted with certain facilities enabling performance recovery with a minimum of down time, such as on-load cleaning and other features.
-Right up front in the development programme agreement is needed on the facilities for recovering performance.
+Decisions may also need to be taken on modifications needed to optimise performance.
+Right up front in the development programme agreement is needed on the facilities required for recovering performance.
 Project agreements all require careful study in relation to the operating parameters and performance guarantees.

 About Testing